 As one of my clients started to write up an invitation to tender, a key requirement was for the responsible IT service management (ITSM) team to define how they would manage the future outsourcing partner (apart from managing the obvious service level agreements (SLAs)).

 To help, I shared a personal observation with them.
-One that I have concluded during my time as an outsourcing implementation consultant – that outsourcing customers tend to monitor service levels in detail, but pay little attention to the detail of the invoice received at the end of the month.
+One that I have concluded during my time as an outsourcing and SIAM implementation consultant – that outsourcing customers tend to monitor service levels in detail, but pay little attention to the detail of the invoice received at the end of the month.

 Based on this observation, a longer discussion was had with my customer’s service portfolio manager, and we pondered as to whether there was a way to change this approach to invoice handling and cost monitoring.

 The result was that – based on the existing service catalog, an IT service-usage warehouse, and a well-established service owner and service manager organization – we proposed to the future SIAM team that they added a few more requirements into the invitation for tender.

 So, what did we add?